blue-marble/gridpath/doc/source/installation.rst

 <https://www.python.org/downloads/>`_, the Anaconda Python distribution
 `here <https://www.anaconda.com/distribution/>`_, or `another Python distribution <https://wiki.python.org/moin/PythonDistributions>`_.
-GridPath is written and tested in Python 3.8 and we do not recommend using other versions.
+GridPath is written and tested in Python 3.8 and we do not recommend using other Python versions.